CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

 </div>
 <br>

-From the table above, locate the L3 VLAN interface MAC and the VRR MAC:
+From the table above, locate the layer 3 VLAN interface MAC address and the VRR MAC address:

 <div class=scroll>